Enterprise-CMCS/macpro-mdct-qmr/deployment/MASTER_TO_MAIN_INSTRUCTIONS.md

 `master-coreSet` -> `main-coreSet`
 `master-rate` -> `main-rate`

-Manually turn on new and old image streaming for each restored table.
+Manually turn on new and old image streaming for each restored table (EXCEPT main-banners!!!)

 ### Copy secret for `qmr-master` to `qmr-main`